-If you’re considering starting your own fitness business, then you want to educate yourself on the fitness market in general and understand all of your options.
+If you’re considering starting your own fitness business, then you want to educate yourself on the fitness franchise trends in the fitness market in general and the fitness franchise opportunities that are availalble to understand all of your options.
 To create a solid business plan, you will need to understand the size of the consumer fitness marketplace, current fitness trends, and forecasted market growth.
 You might also want to decide if you would prefer using the experience and systems a fitness franchise concept offers.

 The global fitness marketplace continues to grow.
 According to IHRSA, the global health club industry generated $87.2 billion (and has grown every year since 2008) and now includes over 201,000 health club facilities and over 174 million members worldwide.
 This is an increase of 20 million members since 2017, which reflects strong growth.
 A couple of factors that contributed to this growth are: